Valerie Tan's Project Portfolio Page

 - Justification: This feature allows users to delete cases in batches, most likely after using the

-command was not useful and could be generalised to clearing the current displayed list, rather than the entire list.
+findcommand, rather than having to do so one at a time.
+To implement this feature, the originalclearcommand was modified, as the team felt that the original behaviour of theclearcommand was not useful and could be generalised to clearing the current displayed list, rather than the entire list.

 - Justification: This feature allows users to delete cases in batches, most likely after using the